Novopolotsk: Industry

-Out of all the cities in the Vitebsk Oblast, Novopolotsk is the leading producer in the refining and chemical industry business.
-The entire city of Novopolotsk and Polotsk live and survive because of this industry.
+Novopolotsk and the surrounding area generally relies on the petrochemical industry.

 OJSC "Naftan"

 Naftan is the leading oil refinery.
 It was constructed in 1959.
 This refinery takes crude oil from the Volga Region of Russia and generates diesel, gasoline, and kerosine, along with other technological products.
 In addition to Naftan, Belarus built a large chemical plant, called "Polymir".
 This plant produces plastic and polyethylene.
 There are multiple products that could be produced from polyethylene, for example artificial fur.

 Tourism

 Novopolotsk is not very big in the tourism business.
 However, there are six hotels in the city available for tourists.

 Sport

 Novopolotsk has produced several players for Belarus national bandy team.
 Daniil Garnitsky is President of the Belarusian Bandy Federation.

 Khimik-SKA Novopolotsk of the Belarusian Extraleague is the local pro hockey team.

 Culture

 There are several culture centres, music schools, of which the Novopolotsk State Musical College, art schools, and libraries in the city.
 There is also a museum of history and culture of Novopolotsk.
 The city has an a cappella music group, which won an international award.